matuspetrik/get-netbox-devices/README.md

 # Get Netbox Devices
-An application to pull data from Netbox based o provided criteria
+An application to pull data from Netbox based o provided criteria.

 Only `Var/input.yml` need to be edited to reflect the real status.